istarlet/buddy_bass_tournament/README.md

 ## 4. Visualize Your Data
 `Make 2 basic plots with matplotlib, seaborn, or any other kind of visualization library that you think looks interesting.`

+## 5. Interpret Your Data and Graphical Output
+`Write markdown cells in Jupyter explaining your thought process and code.`